-Social isolation and loneliness can be damaging to both mental and physical health.
-They are considered significant health and wellbeing issues in Australia because of the impact they have on people lives.
+Social isolation and loneliness can be damaging to mental and physical health and are considered significant health and wellbeing issues in Australia.
+Both concepts do not necessarily co-exist-a person may be socially isolated but not lonely, or socially connected but feel isolated.

-- social isolation: state of having minimal contact with others - loneliness: subjective state of negative feeling about having a lower level of social contact than desired9
+- Social isolation: state of having minimal contact with others - Loneliness: subjective state of negative feeling about having a lower level of social contact than desired.